lfpmeloni/finagent-fastdeploy/README.md

 Agentic AI systems are set to transform the way businesses operate, however it can be fairly complex to build an initial MVP to demonstrate this value.

 Solution:
-The Multi-Agent -Custom Automation Engine Solution Accelerator provides a ready to go application to use as the base of the MVP, or as a reference, allowing you to hit the ground running.
+The Multi-Agent - Financial Market Agent Solution Accelerator provides a ready to go application to use as the base of the MVP, or as a reference, allowing you to hit the ground running.

 ### Technology Note
 This accelerator uses the AutoGen framework from Microsoft Research.
 This is an open source project that is maintained by [Microsoft Research’s AI Frontiers Lab](https://www.microsoft.com/research/lab/ai-frontiers/).
 Please see this [blog post](https://devblogs.microsoft.com/autogen/microsofts-agentic-frameworks-autogen-and-semantic-kernel/) for the latest information on using the AutoGen framework in production solutions.